p-stanchev/NullaV2/README.md

 - Does NOT perform proof-of-work (uses easy target for testing)
 - Broadcasts blocks to all connected peers
 - Shows a **progress bar** when syncing blocks from other nodes
+- Sends block rewards to the specified miner address

 ### Enabling the Stub Miner